turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 **Associations**

-We can also have FactoryGirl create factories with associations.
+We can also have Factory Girl create factories with associations.
 Let's say we have users, and items belong to a user.

 ```ruby
 FactoryGirl.define do